-Detroit Voters Consider Major Changes To City’s Charter - NewsBreak
+Detroit voters consider major changes to city’s charter - NewsBreak

 Supporters have said the proposal addresses concerns raised by Detroit residents about social justice and other issues in the majority Black city.
 They took the measure to the courts to keep it on the primary election ballot after Democratic Gov. Gretchen Whitmer declined to support it.

-Last week, the Michigan Supreme Court overturned decisions by lower courts that would have kept Proposal P off the ballot.
+Last week, the Michigan’s Supreme Court overturned decisions by lower courts that would have kept Proposal P off the ballot.
 It already was on absentee ballots distributed ahead of the primary.

 Voters on Tuesday also were making picks in Detroit’s nonpartisan mayoral primary and for other offices.